30 May The Best Places to Visit in Kodaikanal, India

 Boating and water activities are prohibited in the lake.
 But a stroll around the lake along with bird watching and nature photography draws enthusiasts to it.
 The good thing is not a lot of tourists go there and you will find it relatively empty.
 But that’s because you need a permit from the forest department to go there.

 Berijam Lake timings: 9 am to 3 pm

 Places to see near Kodaikanal

 A seven Kilometer uphill drive passing through Dolphin’s nose and Vattakanal waterfall lead to the small town of Vattakanal.
 The locals call it ‘Little Israel’ because of the number of Israelis who live here for long periods of time.

 But otherwise, unlike Kodaikanal Vattakanal is devoid of tourist attractions.
 And visitors come only to enjoy the crisp weather and a fireplace in the winter months.
 Exotic flowers and thick forests with many hiking trails and affordable prices have made Vattakanal very attractive to backpackers and slow travelers.

 You can take a bus or a cab from Kodaikanal that will cost you between ₹50 to ₹200 for a ride.
 Edwin’s Guesthouse and Altaf’s Café that serves traditional Israeli food are some of the popular hangouts places in Vattakanal.

 Poombarai is a mountainous village near Kodaikanal that you will see on your way to Mannavanur.
-During the ride, you will be able to see the village from up in an aerial view and the cluster resembles a small European town with an orange-colored thatched roof.
+During the ride, you will be able to see the village from up in an aerial view and the cluster resembles a small European town with an orange-coloured thatched roof.